SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Planning/Non-linear planning - Partial order planning (POP).md

 At the end we will have a set of partially specified and partially ordered operators and then the partial order will be linearized to one of the possible total order.

 ### Causal links
 A causal links is a triple <Si, Sj, c>.
-Si and Sj are two operators and c is a subgoal that is a consequence of Si and a condition to be met for Sj.
+Si and Sj are two operators and c is a sub-goal that is a consequence of Si and a condition to be met for Sj.
 A __threat__ is an action Sk that, as effect, negates c and no ordering constraint exists to prevent Sk to be ordered between Si and Sj.
 Possible solutions:
 - __Demotion__: Sk < Si is imposed